Orlando Bloom, Katy Perry Split: Miranda Kerr Blamed, Katy Addresses Breakup

 According to a tipster for OK!
 Magazine, Orlando and Miranda were getting too close to each other and Katy Perry only watched in disappointment.
 The witness shared that Kerr hugged and kissed her ex-husband, a gesture that seemed innocent, but this did not sit well with Katy.

 Miranda reportedly ignored the “Firework” singer to focus more on Orlando, with whom she shares a son.
-Katy Perry, on the other hand, could only let out a fake smile, which Kerr did not seem to notice, the report added.
+Katy Perry, on the other hand, could only put on fake smile, which Kerr did not seem to notice, the report added.

 What a legend! #cindysherman #ImitationofLife @thebroadmuseum